evyncke/v6ops-james/draft-vyncke-v6ops-james.md

 ### Drop attribution to AS

-Comparing the traceroutes without extension headers and with extension headers allow the attribution of a packet drop to one AS.
+Comparing the traceroutes with and without extension headers allows the attribution of a packet drop to one AS.
 But, this is not an easy task as inter-AS links often use IPv6 address of only one AS (if not using link-local per {{?RFC7704}}).
 This document uses the following algorithm to attribute the drop to one AS for packet sourced in one AS and then having a path traversing AS#foo just before AS#bar:

 - if the packet drop happens at the first router (i.e., hop limit == 1 does not trigger an ICMP hop-limit exceeded), then the drop is assumed to this AS as it is probably an ingress filter on the first router (i.e., the hosting provider in most of the cases - except if colocated with an IXP).